 (2) Buying spot and selling future: Where the stock of a company "A" is trading in the spot market at Rs.
 100 while it trades at Rs.
 102 in the futures market, then the Scheme may buy the stock at spot and sell in the futures market thereby earning Rs.
-2.

-Buying the stock in cash market and selling the futures results into a hedge where the Scheme has locked in a spread and is not affected by the price movement of cash market and futures market.
+2 is not affected by the price movement of cash market and futures market.
 The arbitrage position can be continued till expiry of the future contracts when there is a convergence between the cash market and the futures market.
 This convergence enables the Scheme to generate the arbitrage return locked in earlier.